kbartiquel/flutter_money_manager/README.md

-# MONEY MANAGER n Flutter
+# MONEY MANAGER in Flutter

 Functions:
 1. Add expenses and income by categories